 While the water is coming to a boil, remove the cheese on to a plate, mash it with the base of your palm.
 Mash it well so that the cheese is not longer grainy.

 If you wish, you may add corn flour or arrowroot or maida to the cheese at this stage and mix it in.
+I never use it and my rasgulla turns up perfect.

 Start making small balls (since they will triple in their size when boiled) with the cottage cheese by gently pressing the cheese between your palms.
+I almost always make ten balls from it.

 Makes 8-12 Rasgullas (depending on the quality of milk used and the size of rasgullas you made, the amount will fall anywhere between 8 – 12)